-USA Tour, not sure what flight this was but the blog is on a United Airlines napkin...which of course came with my coffee.
+Not sure what flight this was but the blog is written on a United Airlines napkin...which of course came with my coffee.

 Krav Maga students come in all sizes and shapes.
 IKI Krav must fit every body.

 To be certain there are attempts at individuality; praiseworthy they are: women try and mix and match outfits.
-Of course they cannot create their own clothing but it is as if they are "allowed" a certain degree of freedom within the range decided by the fashion leaders.
+Of course they cannot create their own clothing but it is as they are "allowed" a certain degree of freedom and individuality within the range decided and dictated by the fashion tycoons.
 They can choose within that range and create a small degree of a personal statement.
-A way of saying, "I am different, I am an individual:.
+A way of saying "I am different, I am an individual.

-But of course individually is not determined by clothing.
+But of course individuality is not determined by clothing.

-In the Holocaust, in the concentration camps, our individual clothing was removed, our names were replaced with numbers, we all had the same striped prisoner uniforms but the true individual never lost his identity.
-(Of course I was not here personally but I refer to the collective memory with which I was raised and live).
+During the Holocaust, in the concentration death camps, peoples' individual clothing was removed, personal names were replaced with numbers, everyone had the same striped prisoner uniforms but the true individual never lost his identify.

 Having spent tons of time at airports this past month I observed how both men and women try to create individual hair styles, an expression of individuality.
 I have long since given up that battle and it does not matter to me.